 Note: The University's Faculty of Military Studies provides degree courses in Arts, Engineering and Science at the Royal Military College, Duntroon.
-These courses may have different prerequisite requirements from those operating for similar courses elsewhere in the University.
+These courses may have different prerequisite requirements from those operating for similar courses in the rest of the University.
 Full details may be obtained from the Registrar or from the College.